kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 This problem was asked by Two Sigma.

 Using a function `rand7()` that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function `rand5()` that returns an integer from 1 to 5 (inclusive).

+## Daily Coding Problem: Problem #762 [Hard]

+Find an efficient algorithm to find the smallest distance (measured in number of words) between any two given words in a string.

+For example, given words "hello", and "world" and a text content of "dog cat hello cat dog dog hello cat world", return 1 because there's only one word "cat" in between the two words.